piluc/TWBC/README.md

 ## Computing the SFo betweenness

-The values of the (restless) SFo betweenness of the hypertext temporal graph with waiting constraint β equal to 600 can be computed (by using Algorithm 3 of the paper) and saved by executing the following commands.
+The values of the (restless) SFo betweenness of the hypertext temporal graph with waiting constraint β equal to 600 can be computed and saved by executing the following commands.

 ```
 b, t = sfo("graphs/1_01_hypertext.patg", " ", 10, _β=600);